sonic-net/sonic-mgmt/tests/README.md

 pytest test_announce_routes.py --inventory veos_vtb --host-pattern vlab-01 --testbed_file vtestbed.csv --log-cli-level info
 ```

-Please ensure that the command line options extended in sonic-mgmt are always added **AFTER** the test script files or directories container test script files.
+Please ensure that the command line options extended in sonic-mgmt are always added **AFTER** the test script files or directories containing test script files.
 Otherwise, pytest may complain that the options defined in `conftest.py` of sub-folders are unrecognized.

 The reason is that pytest will do a pre-parse for all of the supplied command line arguments.
 During pre-parse, all the options extended in sonic-mgmt are unknown to the argparser yet.
 In this phase, pytest will try to figure out which of the supplied arguments are test scripts.